Our Team

 When not out on the water, Robert can often be found caring for feral cats, for Cat Rescue Maritimes (CARMA,) together with his wife Nora, taking care of their horse Gracie, or taking in events at the Masonic lodge, of which he has been a member for 33 years.

-As an Assistant Scientist at CWI, Delphine is working in our habitat stewardship and whale disentanglement programs.
+As an Associate Scientist at CWI, Delphine is working in our habitat stewardship and whale disentanglement programs.
 She is also leading the development of our educational outreach materials for use in schools and universities throughout North America.

 Delphine holds an MSc in Oceanography from Dalhousie University where she also received her combined BSc in Marine Biology and Oceanography.
 Her work measured the distribution of North Atlantic right whales using passive acoustic monitoring and optimized acoustic glider survey plans for fisheries management in the Gulf of Saint Lawrence.
+Her prior research focused on the feasibility of using acoustic monitoring to determine variability of North Atlantic right whale habitat use.

 Before taking up her current position, Delphine worked as a research assistant for the Canadian Whale Institute and for the Whale, Fish, and Particle Lab at Dalhousie University.
 She also served as a research assistant with The Humpback Whale Institution (Instituto Baleia Jubarte), in Caravelas, Bahia, Brazil.